mgleeming/isotopeEnrichment/README.md

 # How it works

-isotopeEnrichment.py uses peptide assignment data from the msmsScans.txt file produced by MaxQuant to calculate the exact mass of theoretical isotopologues that could be expected if the peptide were to be enriched with an arbitrary number of 'heavy' labelled atoms.
-For each peptide, theoretical exact mases are then used to create an extracted ion chromatogram that is a summation of the intensities of each of the target isotopologues.
+isotopeEnrichment.py uses peptide assignment data from the msmsScans.txt file produced by MaxQuant to calculate the exact mass of theoretical isotopologs that could be expected if the peptide were to be enriched with an arbitrary number of 'heavy' labelled atoms.
+For each peptide, theoretical exact mases are then used to create an extracted ion chromatogram that is a summation of the intensities of each of the target isotopologs.

-A gaussian curve is then fitted to this chromatogram and the target isotopologue intensities are taken as the average of the observed intensities in a given number of mass spectra either side of the gaussian peak maxima.
+A gaussian curve is then fitted to this chromatogram and the target isotopolog intensities are taken as the average of the observed intensities in a given number of mass spectra either side of the gaussian peak maxima.

-If a peptide is fully labelled (i.e. 100% isotope incorporation), the entire isotope distribution will be shifted to higher m/z which will likely impair assignment by MaxQuant.
+If a peptide is fully labelled (i.e., 100% isotope incorporation), the entire isotope distribution will be shifted to higher m/z which will likely impair assignment by MaxQuant.
 To account for this case, we only conduct maxquant searches on the 'control' samples that have not been treated with an isotopic label.
 The observed retention time and theoretical exact target mass data from peptides assigned by MaxQuant in the control sample are then used to identify the likely corresponding peptide in the isotope-treated samples.
 While the Gaussian fitting procedure provides some tolerance for drifts in retention time, chromatographic reproducibility in this analysis is of great importance.

 In some cases, Gaussian curve fitting may be complicated by the presence of multiple peaks in the extracted window or by low abundance or absent peaks.
 To ensure that these do not lead to inaccurate or unexpected results, limits can be set on the tolerated range of peak full-width-half-maxima (FWHM).
 Peaks with FWHMs outside this range will be excluded.